-COE Faculty and Staff > Institute for Teacher Education > Tara
+COE Faculty and Staff > Curriculum Studies > Tara O'Neill

 Brief BiographyDr.
-Tara O’Neill is an Associate Professor of Science Education, Director of the Institute for Teacher Education (ITE) Secondary Program and Chair of the College of Education Senate at the University of Hawaii at Manoa (UHM).
-She specializes in multicultural, place-based science, STEM and STEMS2 (Science, Technology, Engineering, Mathematics, Social Sciences and Sense of Place) education.
+Tara O’Neill is a Professor of Science Education and STEMS^2 and Director of the STEMS^2 masters concentration.
+She specializes in multicultural, place-based science, STEM and STEMS^2 (Science, Technology, Engineering, Mathematics, Social Sciences and Sense of Place) education.
 In recognition of her work in the field of science education, Dr. O'Neill is an appointed member of the Journal of Research and Science Teaching (JRST) Editorial Review Board and elected Chair of the American Education Research Association (AERA) Science SIG.
 Prior to accepting a faculty position at UHM, Dr. O'Neill worked for 10 years as a middle and high school science teacher in Boston and New York City.
 Her scholarly activities focus around three primary areas: 1) science identity development of middle school girls from non-dominate (Native Hawaiian, African American, Latino/a, Micronesian, Filipino and high poverty) backgrounds; 2) the role of place-based education in building culturally integrated STEMS2 learning experiences; and 3) effective professional development models for building in-serve teachers' willingness and capacity to teach interdisciplinary STEMS2 curricula that integrates both Indigenous and Western science knowledge, skills, and practices.
 One of her current projects, A‘o Hawaii, is working with K-12 educators developing STEMS2 units associated of the Worldwide voyage of Hōkūle‘a and Hikianalia.
 This work involves designing and evaluating multicultural STEM curricula around the Native Hawaiian theme of Malama Honua (to care for the earth and her people) and teacher professional development associated with the voyage.
 Dr. O'Neill's work has been funded by the National Science Foundation, Federal Department of Education, and UHM Office of Equity and Diversity.
 She has published in high-impact journals in her field, including the American Education Research Journal, Journal of Research in Science Teaching, Equity and Excellence in Education, and School Science and Mathematics.

 - O'neill, T. B., Watanabe, R., & Miyamoto, C. (2017).
 LGBTQ Hate: No PULSE on My Campus in The University of Hawaii System.
 In V. Stead (Ed.), A Guide to LGBTQ+ Inclusion on Campus, Post-Pulse, Volume 7 in the Peter Lange Series, Equity in Higher Education Theory, Policy and Praxis (Vol. 7).
 NY, NY: Peter Lange Publishing Group.